 |Dutch extract with historical addresses (from 1994 onwards)||Name, Individual Service Number, your current address abroad and all your historical addresses (from 1994 onwards)|

 |International certificate (English, French or German)||Name, date of deregistration in the Key Register of Persons, civil status|

 |International certificate (Spanish, Italian, Turkish)||Name, date of deregistration in the Key Register of Persons, civil status|

 |Other||Do you need information other than the standard certificate?
 Please let uw know which information should be mentioned on the certificate and the reason for needing it.|

 Did you move abroad before the 1st of October 1994?
 You can only apply for a certificate af the municipality of The Hague. (only in Dutch).

-- an authorisation signed by your partner,
+- an authorisation signed by you,

-- a copy of his or her identity document,
+- a copy of your identity document,

-- your own identity document.
+- his or her own identity document.